Charges against SNC-Lavalin explained — and how the PMO allegedly got involved

 SNC-Lavalin filed an application for a review of the decision on remediation in October.

 Wilson-Raybould was shuffled out of her position as justice minister and attorney general and made Minister of Veterans Affairs in January.
-Quebec MP David Lametti replaced her.
+She later resigned from Trudeau’s cabinet but stayed on as MP for Vancouver Granville.

 The ethics commissioner of Canada is looking into whether there was political interference in the case.